metacall/distributable-linux/README.md

-# MetaCall Distributable
+# MetaCall Distributable Linux

-Cross-platform and multi-arch redistributable for shipping MetaCall Core.
+Linux redistributable for shipping MetaCall Core.

 ## How to Generate the Distributable Tarballs